 Anaerobic Digesters & Bio Digesters Tanks: Lining, Repair & Restoration

-The demand for biomass energy generation is growing steadily and future growth is expected to continue.
+Demand for biomass energy generation is growing steadily and future growth is expected to continue.

-Corrosive activity within the chambers
+Corrosive activity within the chambers, Highly corrosive environments

 It is the presence of moisture reacting with contaminants, such as hydrogen sulphide (H2S) that generates highly corrosive sulphuric acid.

-Internally, steel digesters are typically protected by a glass or a high performance technical lining system.
+Internally, steel digesters are typically protected by a glass or a high-performance technical lining system.
 Sludge tanks also face similar corrosion issues and maintenance issues.

 Steel & Stainless Steel Digesters